DSC08859.JPG

 Mixteca is a community-based organization in Sunset Park.
 It exists to address critical needs in health, education, social and legal issues facing the burgeoning Mexican and Latin American immigrant community in Brooklyn.

 Good Neighbors partners with Mixteca every year to collect backpacks and school supplies for needy families to help make back-to-school an exciting and joyful season.
-We also host an annual Thanksgiving dinner for Mixteca families.

 Vocal NY

-Voices of Community Activists and Leaders (VOCAL-NY) is a statewide grassroots membership organization that builds power among low-income people directly impacted by HIV/AIDS, the drug war, mass incarceration, and homelessness.
+Voices of Community Activists and Leaders (VOCAL-NY) is a statewide grassroots membership organization that builds power among low-income people directly impacted by HIV/AIDS, the drug war, mass incarceration, and homelessness They accomplish this through community organizing, leadership development, advocacy, direct services, and direct action.

 Running Rights & Land